JELD-WEN Names Senior Leaders To Strengthen Customer Focus And Accelerate Business Performance

-CHARLOTTE, N.C., Feb.
-7, 2024 /PRNewswire/ -- JELD-WEN Holding, Inc. (NYSE: JELD ), a leading global manufacturer of building products, today announced three new leaders and a refreshed senior leadership team to accelerate the company's business performance.
+(MENAFN- PR Newswire) CHARLOTTE, N.C., Feb.
+8, 2024 /PRNewswire/ -- JELD-WEN Holding, Inc. (NYSE: JELD ), a leading global manufacturer of building products, today announced three new leaders and a refreshed senior leadership team to accelerate the company's business performance.

 Gustavo Vianna, EVP and president JELD-WEN Europe